 Whatever you graduated from this year, I hope you use your graduation as an opportunity to change for the better.
 If you don’t think and act like everyone else, make that a positive thing.
 There’s a saying, “Everyone wants to be normal, but no one wants to be average."

 Think of how you can make people say, “He’s (She’s) different…Wow!”

-ABOUT THE AUTHOR: Dan Coulter is the author of the book, "Life in the Asperger Lane" and ten DVDs about Asperger Syndrome and autism.
-You can find more information and articles on his website at: www.coultervideo.com.
+ABOUT THE AUTHOR: Dan Coulter is the author of the book, "Life in the Asperger Lane" and thirteen videos about Asperger Syndrome and autism.
+The videos are available as DVDs or downloads.
+You can find more information and articles on his website at: coultervideo.com.

 © Dan Coulter 2012 Used by Permission All Rights Reserved